-NHER 43106 (Find Spot record) - Possible Late Saxon disc brooch
+NHER 43106 (Find Spot) - Possible Late Saxon disc brooch

 The Norfolk Heritage Explorer is a filtered version of the Norfolk HER intended for casual research.
 Please to consult the full record.